 But what we see in Jesus is not only that he has walked this rocky path before us but that, through it, he is bringing in new life.
 When Jesus washes his disciples' feet, he takes the risk that his actions and attitude won't be understood, welcomed or appreciated, at least in the short term.
-Yet nevertheless, he chooses to use an act of startling 'normality' to do something extraordinary.
+Yet nevertheless, he chooses to do something normal and everyday to achieve the extraordinary.
 He embodies hope - through his actions and presence, he becomes a sign of God's kingdom where power is not grasped and where relationship is sacrificial.